 Each region in the OTP memory space can be programmed one or more times, provided that the region is not locked.
-Attempting to program 0s in a region that is locked will fail with the P_ERR bit in SR1V set to 1.
+Attempting to program zeros in a region that is locked will fail with the P_ERR bit in SR1V set to 1.
 Programming ones, even in a protected area does not cause an error and does not set P_ERR.
 Subsequent OTP programming can be performed only on the un-programmed bits (that is, 1 data).
-Programming more than once within an ECC unit will disable ECC on that unit.

 The protocol of the OTP Program command is the same as the Page Program command.
-See Page Program (PP 02h or 4PP 12h) on page 104 for the command sequence.
+See Page Program (PP 02h or 4PP 12h) on page 101 for the command sequence.